OXID-eSales/developer_documentation/development/modules_components_themes/module/using_database.rst

             $this->queryBuilderFactory = $queryBuilderFactory;
         }

-or access it with `Service Locator` if `Dependency Injection` is not possible:
+or access it with `Service Locator` if `Dependency Injection` is not possible (traditional classes, no service class):

    .. code:: php